DerivedFunction/stultus/docs/README-phase3.md

 As an admin

-I want to be able to view uploaded documents with acess information
+I want to be able to view uploaded documents with access information

 So I can see what is being used